HiPeople21/LC_CS_Project/report.md

 Fifthly, I would have tweaked the pathfinding algorithm a bit, as currently the relationship between how much the distance and the volume affects it could be improved.

+Sixthly, in the `Pathfinding` page I forgot to join the markers to the path if the markers lay outside the heatmap area.
+I would go back and change this if I had more time.

 Lastly, given more time, I would have liked to make the mobile responsiveness of the website nicer, like in my wireframes.
 Unfortunately, I never really got around to improving them, and they remain as vertical versions of their desktop counterparts.

 ## 6. References